jpiechowka/at-doom-fortigate/README.md

 ```

-Tool to search for vulnerable hosts in Rapid7 Project Sonar data
+Tool to search for vulnerable Fortigate hosts in Rapid7 Project Sonar data anonymously through The Tor network.

 #### CVE-2018-13379